 Logistics: Bring a hat, comfortable shoes and a if you have it, a fan.
 Chichen Itza sits in the middle of Mexico’s Yucatan peninsula and there is not much shade.
 As you walk through the sprawling complex, you can easily imagine the Maya sweltering in the sun as they gathered at the base of the pyramid or around the ball grounds..

-We recommend renting a car, it’s cheap and, most importantly, gives you the freedom of moving at your own speed.
-There is so much to explore just around Chichen Itza, like the beaurtiful Cenote de Dzitnup.
+We recommend renting a car, it’s unexpensive and, most importantly, gives you the freedom of moving at your own speed.
+There is so much to explore just around Chichen Itza, like the beautiful Cenote de Dzitnup.
 It also allows you to arrive closer to sunrise.
 Like all the archeological sites, the earlier you can arrive the better.
 Seeing the pyramids and the layout without the garish field of tourists really changes the entire experience.
 This is one of the main sites within easy distance of Cancun, Playa del Carmen, etc … The buses start arriving and don’t stop.

 Access is a bit of a hurdle.
 It is a multi-step process that bears description (and improvement!).
 The fist booth just to the right side of the gate sells you entry tickets, then you must continue to another booth about 20 meters up on the left to pay the entry taxes.
 This two step process is not adequately explained, and from the moment you arrive you will encounter countless offers of guides who are all to happy to walk you through the swirling mass of confused tourists.